-2.6 Balloting Process
+2.7 Balloting Process

-2.6.1.
+2.7.1.
 Preparations for Balloting

-The Selection Committee shall meet with each person who has met the nomination criterion and determine his willingness to have his name put before the congregation as a candidate for service as an elder (See Section 2.2.2).
-If a nominee has reservations about being able to meet the demands of an elder's responsibilities, he shall be encouraged to discuss his questions with a currently active elder.
+The Selection Committee and existing eldership shall meet with each person who has met the nomination criteria to encourage and determine each candidate's willingness to have his name put before the congregation as a candidate for service as an elder (See Section 2.3.2).

-When the Selection Committee has determined the final list of the men who are willing to be a candidate and against whom no objection (See Section 2.2.3) still stands, the Committee shall prepare Ballot Forms listing the names of the candidates for new elder and the names of the elders seeking reaffirmation.
+When the Selection Committee has determined the final list of the men who are willing to be a candidate and against whom no Scriptural Objection (See Section 2.3.3) still stands, the Committee shall prepare Ballot Forms listing the names of the candidates for new elder and the names of the elders seeking reaffirmation.
 (An example blank Ballot is presented in Appendix 3.)
-At the next Sunday morning assembly of the church, the Selection Committee shall make Ballot Forms available to all members of the congregation.
+At the next Sunday morning assembly of the church, the Selection Committee shall make paper and electronic Ballot Forms available to all members of the congregation.